FabLabRothenburg/inkscape-embroidery/README.md

 INKSCAPE EMBROIDERY EXTENSION
 =============================

+Inkscape is a natural tool for designing embroidery patterns; the only challenge is converting the Inkscape design to a stitch file.
+It can be used to design embroidery texts too.

 INSTALLATION
 ============

 Linux
 -----

 1. Acquire GEOS library by any means.
-In Ubuntu you can find it in repositories
+In Ubuntu you can find it in repositories.

    ````bash
    $ apt-get install libgeos-dev